menu

 The overall crime rate in Crawford is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Crawford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Crawford doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Crawford in 2022 was $23,146, which is middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $92,584 for a family of four.
+The per capita income in Crawford in 2022 was $27,444, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $109,776 for a family of four.
 However, Crawford contains both very wealthy and poor people as well.

 The people who call Crawford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crawford residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Crawford include African, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Crawford include English, African, Irish, Yugoslavian, and Other West Indian.

 The most common language spoken in Crawford is English.
 Other important languages spoken here include African languages and Arabic.